securefederatedai/openfl/docs/multiple_plans.rst

     where :code:`NEW.PLAN.NAME` is the new FL plan for your workspace.
-    Also, after this command, there is a switch to the :code:`NEW.PLAN.NAME` plan.
+    This command also combines switching to the :code:`NEW.PLAN.NAME` plan.

 .. _switching_plans: